 Stephanie started at World Relief in 2016 as in intern providing support to people detained and released from the ICE processing center in Tacoma.
 Passionate about the work World Relief was doing, she joined the team as the Detention Center Post-Release coordinator in 2018.
 She now oversees the Health and Wellness team, providing extended support to families with extra needs or barriers to success.
 Stephanie holds a Bachelor’s degree in Global Development from Seattle Pacific University.
 She lives in Tacoma with her husband and son and is a member of Anchor Lincoln Church.

 Nataliya moved to the US from Ukraine in 1993 and joined the team at World Relief Western Washington in 2000.
 She is Department of Justice accredited (formerly BIA) and manages World Relief Western Washington's IT needs, Reception, as well as general office operations.
 Nataliya is a member of CityHill Church in Auburn.

 Steven has been managing World Relief’s efforts in opening a resettlement office location in Bellingham (Whatcom County), Washington since 2021.
 Steven has several years of ESL teaching experience, both in the United States as well as overseas, and has been involved in cross-cultural work in one capacity or another for most of his adult life.
 He and his wife have four children and attend Bellingham Covenant Church.
 Steven has a BA in Spanish and Political Science from Western Washington University, an MA in TESOL from Wheaton College, and is nearing completion of an MDiv degree from Regent College in Vancouver, BC.

-Post Arrival Resettlement Manager
+Thurston County Resettlement Manager